A collective mourning — and celebration — of cultural loss and rebirth

 A tidal wave of grief

-Serving alongside her as a co-artistic director of the Grief Rituals project is Milvia Pacheco, executive director of Movimiento AfroLatino Seattle.
-The pair began performing together in 2019 and conversing around the idea of multiculturalism — Pacheco is Afro-Venezuelan — and questions about their homelands, ancestry and cultural identities.
+Serving alongside her as a co-artistic director of the Grief Rituals project is Milvia Pacheco Salvatierra, a dancer and community organizer who works with Movimiento AfroLatino Seattle.
+The pair began performing together in 2019 and conversing around ideas of intercultural encounter, language loss and ancestral healing — Pacheco is Afro-Venezuelan — and questions about their homelands and cultural identities.

-They began to look at migration through the lens of grief in 2023, when Derek Dizon founded A Resting Place, a grief and loss cultural resource center in the Chinatown International District.
+They began to look at migration through the lens of grief in 2024, when they began partnering with Derek Dizon, founder and steward of A Resting Place, a grief and loss cultural resource center in the Chinatown International District.

-“I was really drawn to the way that Derek was creating a space for people to come and grieve collectively,” she said.
-“I got very interested in thinking about migration through that framework of grief because I felt like that would be a really powerful way to reflect on the hidden histories within our communities.
+“I was moved by the way Derek created space for people to grieve collectively,” she said.
+“I got very interested in thinking about migration through that framework of grief because it was such a powerful way to reflect on the hidden histories within our communities.

 “As I began to make those connections and apply them to my artistic process,” she said, “it was like my community of artists who were interested in entering the conversation with me suddenly grew.”